nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Integer overflow causes wrong error message
 #### Problem
-There are currently 4 types of commands that require internship indexes: `edit`, `view` `copy` and `delete-index`.
+There are currently 4 types of commands that require internship indices: `edit`, `view` `copy` and `delete-index`.
-However, the current implementation of the parsing of these indexes does not take into account integer overflows, which is when the integer is too large or too small for InternBuddy to compute.
+However, the current implementation of the parsing of these indices does not take into account integer overflows, which is when the integer is too large or too small for InternBuddy to compute.

 When trying to parse these integers, it recognises that they are either too large or too small and treats them as not an integer.
 As a result, InternBuddy is unable to differentiate between internship index inputs that aren't integers and are integer overflows.